AgustinSRG/ImageToMapMC/guides/export_as_structures.md

 /weather clear 1000000
 ```

-These commands disable many features that can cause your map to be acidentally griefed while you are copying it.
+These commands disable many features that can cause your map to be accidentally griefed while you are copying it.

 ### 3. Export the map